scottyhardy/docker-wine/README.md

 Manually creating `docker-wine` script
 --------------------------------------
-To replicate the `docker-wine` script from the GitHub repo, just copy and paste the following into a file named docker-wine and run `chmod +x ./docker-wine`:
+To replicate the `docker-wine` script from the GitHub repository, just copy and paste the following into a file named docker-wine and run `chmod +x ./docker-wine`:
 ```bash
 #!/bin/bash